-Fig.~\ref{fig:supp_rank_stat} and Fig.~\ref{fig:supp_rank_stat2} plot the cumulative sum of averaged rank activations after training on all tasks, sorted in descending order, for several representative layers and locations within pre-trained models.
-The red dashed line marks the point at which 99\% of the total activation mass is reached, allowing us to quantify how many ranks are truly contributing to the model’s adaptation.
+Fig.~\ref{fig:supp_rank_stat} and Fig.~\ref{fig:supp_rank_stat2} plot the cumulative sum of averaged atom activations after training on all tasks, sorted in descending order, for several representative layers and locations within pre-trained models.
+The red dashed line marks the point at which 99\% of the total activation mass is reached, allowing us to quantify how many atoms truly contribute to the model's adaptation.
 Two key observations emerge:

 \textbf{1.
-Sparse Mixture: only a small subset of ranks is needed.} Across all layers and positions, we find that fewer than 10\% of the total ranks suffice to capture 99\% of the activations.
-This highlights the extreme sparsity of MoRA’s self-activated mixture: most ranks remain dormant for any given input, while a compact set of highly relevant ranks drives the adaptation.
+Sparse Mixture: only a small subset of atoms is needed.} Across all layers and positions, we find that fewer than 10\% of the total atoms suffice to capture 99\% of the activations.
+This highlights the extreme sparsity of \ours's self-activated mixture: most atoms remain dormant for any given input, while a compact set of highly relevant atoms drives the adaptation.

 \textbf{2.
-Adaptive Activation: The number of ranks required varies by layers and modules.} The number of ranks needed to capture 99\% of the cumulative activation mass varies across both layer depth and module type.
-For example, in Fig.~\ref{fig:supp_rank_stat}, the MLP’s output projection (\texttt{c-proj}) in Layer 1 of the vision encoder requires 16 ranks, whereas the same module in Layer 1 of the text encoder needs only 3 ranks.
+Adaptive Activation: the number of active atoms varies across layers and modules.} The number of atoms needed to capture 99\% of the cumulative activation mass varies across both layer depth and module type.
+For example, in Fig.~\ref{fig:supp_rank_stat}, the MLP's output projection (\texttt{c-proj}) in Layer 1 of the vision encoder requires 16 atoms, whereas the same module in Layer 1 of the text encoder needs only 3.

-To provide a broader view, Fig.~\ref{fig:supp_topr} shows the required rank counts for every module in the pre-trained model.
-We observe that most attention modules requires around 6–12 ranks, while the second MLP projection generally demands more ranks in early layers, peaking in the first few blocks, and then steadily declines in deeper layers.
+To provide a broader view, Fig.~\ref{fig:supp_topr} shows the required atom counts for every module in the pre-trained model.
+We observe that most attention modules require around 6--12 atoms, while the second MLP projection generally demands more atoms in early layers, peaking in the first few blocks, and then steadily declining in deeper layers.

-Coupling the rank activation budget with rank pruning, MoRA adapts the number of ranks needed to activate at each layer and module.
+Coupling the atom activation budget with atom pruning, \ours adapts the number of atoms activated at each layer and module.
 This adaptive sparsity maximizes the efficient use of newly acquired knowledge during continual learning.